-High School Senior’s Prom Date Denied Access to Dance Due to Guest Policy at Marion Catholic
+High School Senior’s Prom Date Denied Access to Dance Due to Guest Policy at Marian Catholic

 “I was still hopeful, definitely.
 If anything could change, it would make my day, but the more and more it got farther,” said Tyler.

-Marion Catholic posted a response to the situation on its Facebook page:
+Marian Catholic posted a response to the situation on its Facebook page:

 Good Afternoon,